Sasoon/honeycomb/README.md

 - Zustand for state management

 ### Game Concept
-*Honeycomb* is a single-player word-building puzzle game played on a grid of interlocking hexagonal tiles, like a honeycomb shape.
+*Honeycomb* is a single-player word-building puzzle game played on a grid of interlocking hexagonal tiles, like a waxle shape.
 Players strategically place letter tiles to form words along connected paths, leveraging special tiles and mechanics to maximize their score while aiming to reach a target score in the fewest turns possible.

 ### Core Components
-- **Grid**: A honeycomb-shaped hexagonal grid with 19 interlocked hexagons arranged in a natural honeycomb pattern, with the middle row containing 5 hexagons and rows above and below having fewer hexagons (creating the tapered honeycomb shape).
+- **Grid**: A waxle-shaped hexagonal grid with 19 interlocked hexagons arranged in a natural waxle pattern, with the middle row containing 5 hexagons and rows above and below having fewer hexagons (creating the tapered waxle shape).
 - **Letter Tiles**: 100 tiles, distributed by frequency:
     - 61 common
     - 26 medium